lzx1413/CAFFE_SSD/README.md

   ```

 ### Train/Eval
+Our FSSD is in example/fssd/ folder.
+Just replace the ssd with fssd in the following scripts.
 1. Train your model and evaluate the model on the fly.
   ```Shell
   # It will create model definition files and save snapshot models in: